zynxhealth/documentation/README.md

 | 10.27.2017 | [Beta 2 Release](./archive/20180103/README.md#beta2) |
 | 01.03.2018 | Production Release* |

-<br>* **You will be contacted if you who were previously issued API keys for beta 1.
-The previously issued API keys will continue to work according to the [prior instructions](./archive/20171027/README.md) for a limited time.
-Beta 1 will no longer be available after 11/3/2017.**
+<br>* **Beta 2 API Keys will continue to work against Beta 2.
+We will upgrade Beta 2 with production functionality and you can continue to get visibility of new features there first.
+Trial accounts will be issued for the Beta 2 environment.
+Production environment is for paying customers at this time.
+Beta 2 prior instructions found [here](./archive/20180103/README.md#beta2).**
 <br>

 ## <a id="prod"></a>Production Release Notes